-Of the seven companies with Wood Products RLF loans, six reported employment figures and due to the timing of this report, no financial figures for 2020 were available.
+Of the seven companies with Wood Products RLF loans, six reported employment and financial figures to the MDOC.

 Smith Logging, Inc. paid its Wood Products RLF loan in full in December of 2019 releasing them from the reporting obligations; the company is omitted from the following employment and financial analysis.